 The members of Finnish Society of Development Research (FSDR) are individuals and societies interested in academic and scientific Development Studies.
 As a member you can join in FSDR’s events and participate in the annual Development Days conference at a reduced fee.
 Additionally all members get an email newsletter of the Society’s activities.

 You can join the society, or renew your existing membership, by paying the membership fee to our account FI85 8000 1700 4897 44 (Danske Bank).
 The annual membership fee is 25 euros.
 The reduced membership fee of 10 Euros applies to BA and MA students, non-funded researchers as well as others for who paying the full membership fee presents a difficulty.
 All others pay the normal membership fee.
 Membership fee for societies 42 Euros.
 Please include “Membership – your name” in the reference text box.

 The society organizes each year an international conference on a topical theme with changing partner organizations.
-The society is currently cooperating with its sister organizations in Nordic countries so as to co-organize joint events in the future.
-Development Days 2019 (28.2.-1.3.2019) is titled Repositioning global development: changing actors, geographies and ontologies.
-See more about the 2019 conference here.
+The society is cooperating with its sister organizations in Nordic countries so as to co-organize joint events and conferences.

 Our past events include: